 A Schema Mapping project allows you to map attributes from many input datasets into a set of attributes known as a single unified schema.
 This is the schema for the unified dataset you are building.
 A unified schema consolidates attrributes from disparate data sources into a set of attributes that are consistent across all of your input datasets.

-A unified schema is a list of attributes or fields associated with an entity (customer, organization, patient, etc.) across multiple datasets.
-In simple terms, it is the set of column headers into which Unify will consolidate data.
+A unified schema is a list of attributes associated with an entity, such as a customer, or an organization, across multiple input datasets.
+You can think of it as the set of column headers for the table into which Tamr consolidates data.

-A common use case for schema mapping is the biopharmaceuticals realm.
-Unify's schema mapping can be used, for example, to converge records from hundreds or thousands of clinical trials into a single standard CDSIC SDTM version.
-Having standardized data not only allows companies to comply with FDA standards but also allows easier implementation of projects such as building integrated, curated data hubs.
-Clean data is vital to driving scientific insight across many trials.
+For example, you can use schema mapping in Tamr to converge records from thousands of clinical trials into a single standard CDSIC SDTM version.
+Having standardized data allows companies to comply with FDA standards.
+It makes it easier to implement projects, such as building integrated, curated data hubs.
+Data hubs with clean data enable scientific insights across many clinical trials.